Kalisz – Royal Castle

 Current state

-The castle has not survived to modern times.
+The castle has not survived to modern times and what’s more, it has not been fully researched, which applies especially to its eastern part and questions about the towerless form.
 Currently, parts of the foundation walls that have been exposed during archaeological research, after preservation, have been made available in the form of an archaeological park.

 show this place on map